Choose the human path for AI

 “The Quiet Coup” received over a million views when it appeared in The Atlantic in early 2009.
 His book 13 Bankers: the Wall Street Takeover and the Next Financial Meltdown (with James Kwak), was an immediate bestseller and has become one of the mostly highly regarded books on the financial crisis.
 Their follow-up book on U.S. fiscal policy, White House Burning: The Founding Fathers, Our National Debt, and Why It Matters for You, won praise across the political spectrum.
 Johnson’s academic research papers on long-term economic development, corporate finance, political economy, and public health are widely cited.

 “For his articulate and outspoken support for public policies to end too-big-to-fail”, Johnson was named a Main Street Hero by the Independent Community Bankers of America (ICBA) in 2013.
-In 2024, the work of Johnson and his colleagues during the COVID pandemic was recognized by the Nursing Home Association of Massachusetts.
+In 2024, the contributions of Johnson and his colleagues during the COVID pandemic were recognized by the Nursing Home Association of Massachusetts.
 And on July 4th, 2025, the Carnegie Corporation of New York honored Johnson as one of its Great Immigrants, “an extraordinary group of immigrants who have made notable contributions to the progress of American society.”

 Important: For all media inquires, please make sure you copy Michelle Fiorenza, fiorenza@mit.edu